matthewmueller/stripe-checkout/Readme.md

   key: process.env.STRIPE_CLIENT_ID
 })

-// later in your application
+// later in your application, when the user
+// clicks on a button or something, call
-// call this to open up stripe checkout stripe({
+// this to open up stripe checkout. stripe({
   locale: 'auto',
-  name: 'Authory',
+  name: 'Your Website',
-  description: "A Journalist's Digital Repository",
+  description: 'Small website blurb',
   amount: 10 * 100,
   email: 'test@test.com',
   allowRememberMe: false,